Bringing humanity to the forefront of a divided World…

-People Not Things is a traveling art exhibit and philosophy created by artist and advocate, Genesis Be.
-The statement “People Not Things” is a world centric ethos that prioritizes the human spirit as opposed to divisive labels and material interests.
+Our messaging and practice pulls from the philosophy created by artist and pluralist, Genesis Be.
+The statement “People Not Things” is a world centric ethos that prioritizes the human spirit as opposed to divisive labels and dehumanization.
 We believe that every person is a complex human being worthy of dignity, first and foremost.
-We seek to identify the barriers that prevent us from spiritual alignment and keep us from connecting with our fellow humans.
+We seek to identify the barriers that prevent us from inner alignment and barriers that keep us from connecting with our fellow humans.

 LEARN MORE ABOUT THE PHILOSOPHY AND PRACTICE OF PEOPLE NOT THINGS